tomazy/xcell-slides/slides.md

 ---
 class: center, middle

-# Something was amiss
+# Lost in translation

 ???

-~~Both types of programs (the tax forms and the payroll calculator) were kind of similar.~~

-~~They would take some user input and send it through some often complicated pipeline of transformations to come up with the final result.~~

-~~(Actually most of the interactive programs work in such way.)~~

-~~The problem was in designing and implementing these pipelines.
-This is were we usually got lost.~~

-For some reason it felt more natural to design this calculations in a spreadsheet than in a programming language like Pascal, Ruby or JavaScript.
+For some reason it felt more natural to design those calculations in a spreadsheet than in a programming language like Pascal, Ruby or JavaScript.

 In fact, the HR employees would bring their test cases to us in spreadsheets!

-Sometimes we would use those spreadsheets as a blueprint for the calculations we were trying to implement in our program.
+Sometimes we would use those spreadsheets as blueprints for the calculations we were implementing in our program.

 But when you try to do this, you quickly realise that something gets lost in the translation.